Have you ever asked yourself the question: How do I know if I have waived my rights?

 Take this simple three question quiz:

 1. Are your wages taxed?
+If so, you waived your rights.

 A right cannot be taxed.
 If you waive your right to earn wages, your wages will become taxable.